anushaarithas-dotcom/Zomato-Data-Analysis/README.md

 - Charts for Top 10 Cities, Rating Distribution

 ## How to Use
-Download the `.pbix` file from this repo and open in Power BI Desktop.
+Download the `zomato.pbix` file from this repo and open in Power BI Desktop.